murshidalam7474/VoiceEnabledTaskTracker-Assignment-Aerchain/README.md

    - Proper HTTP methods and status codes
    - Consistent error responses

-5. **Email Flows**:
-   - Explicitly **excluded** from this implementation to keep scope focused on voice + UI interactions.
-   - All task creation and updates are done via the web app, not via inbound/outbound email.

 ### Assumptions

 1. **Single User**: No authentication required (as per assignment scope)